Malga-Vision/VisionTool/README.md

 test.open_project()

-# add videos to the project, or load the ones already added
+# load the video provided

 test.Load_Videos()

-# set preferences for annotation

-Frame_selection(None, os.path.dirname(test.config_file_text) + os.sep + 'annotation_options.txt')

-# if you are using the sample_video uploaded in the repository, use the next line of code to download existing annotation for testing
+# use the next line of code to download existing annotation for testing

 test.load_testing_annotation(test.config_file_text)

 # needed for proceeding with manual or automatic annotation, code to handle the rest of operations